In Oracle Solaris 11

 pkg verify command with the package name:

-# pkg verify -v system/install/auto-install/auto-install-common PACKAGE STATUS pkg://solaris/system/install/auto-install/auto-install-common ERROR file: usr/share/auto_install/manifest/default.xml Missing: regular file does not exist
+# pkg verify -v system/install/auto-install/auto-install-common PACKAGE STATUS pkg://solaris/system/install/auto-install/auto-install-common ERROR file: usr/share/auto_install/manifest/default.xml ERROR: Missing: regular file does not exist

 pkg verify command validates package signatures, depending on the signature policy.